Leonor2004/FSI_24-25/CTFs/CTF5.md

 payload = b"flag\x00" + b"A" * (31 - len("flag")) + p32(0x80497a5)
 ```

-To do this exloit we used the `pwntools` library in Python and this was the complete script we use to do this exploit:
+To do this exploit we used the `pwntools` library in Python and this was the complete script we use to do this exploit:

 ```python
 #!/usr/bin/python3